Euler transformation for multiple $q$-hypergeometric series from wall-crossing formula of $K$-theoretic vortex partition function: Future directions

 \section{Future directions}

-In this paper we point out that the wall-crossing formulas of the $K$-theoretic vortex partition functions \cite{Hwang:2017kmk} for 3d $U(N)$ supersymmetric gauge theories are identical to the Euler transformations of $q$-hypergeometric series \cite{kajihara2004euler, Halln_s_2022}.
-We comment on future directions of this work. \\ \\ \underline{Handsaw quiver of type $A_n$} \\ Generalizations to the handsaw quiver varieties of type $A_n$ correspond to the $K$-theoretic vortex partition functions in 3d $\mathcal{N}=2$ or $\mathcal{N}=4$ $\prod_{s=1}^{n}U(N_s)$ with $N_s < N_{s+1}$ linear quiver supersymmetric gauge theories \cite{Bullimore:2016hdc, Hwang:2017kmk}.
+In this paper, we point out that the wall-crossing formulas of the $K$-theoretic vortex partition functions \cite{Hwang:2017kmk} for 3d $U(N)$ supersymmetric gauge theories agree with the Euler transformations of $q$-hypergeometric series \cite{kajihara2004euler, Halln_s_2022}.
+We comment on future directions of this work. \\ \\ \underline{Handsaw quiver of type $A_n$} \\ Generalizations to handsaw quiver varieties of type $A_n$ correspond to the $K$-theoretic vortex partition functions in 3d $\mathcal{N}=2$ or $\mathcal{N}=4$ $\prod_{s=1}^{n}U(N_s)$ with $N_s < N_{s+1}$ linear quiver supersymmetric gauge theories \cite{Bullimore:2016hdc, Hwang:2017kmk}.
 The wall-crossing phenomenon for $K$-theoretic vortex partition functions associated with the handsaw quiver varieties of type $A_n$ was partly studied in \cite{Hwang:2017kmk}.
-It is interesting to give a characterization of the wall-crossing phenomenon studied in \cite{Hwang:2017kmk} in terms of transformation formulas of hypergeometric series. \\ \\ \underline{Level correspondence of $K$-theoretic $I$-functions} \\ It has been shown \cite{Ueda:2019qhg} that a supersymmetric index on $S^1 \times_q S^2$ factorizes to the pair of $K$-theoretic $I$-function with level structure in \cite{ruan2019level} of the Higgs branch vacua of 3d theory: a Grassmann manifold.
-From the factorization into the vortex partition functions \eqref{eq:partition1}, the $K$-theoretic vortex partition function is closely related to $K$-theoretic $I$-function.
-As mentioned in this article, since the wall-crossing formula of vortex partition function is equivalent to the relation between the vortex partition functions in a Seiberg dual pair, it is expected that the wall-crossing formula gives the relation of $K$-theoretic $I$-functions between the Higgs branch vacua of 3d Seiberg dual pair.
-Actually, when the moduli spaces of the vacua of a 3d Seiberg dual pair are two Grassmannians $\mathrm{Gr}(N_1,N_2)$ and $\mathrm{Gr}(N_2-N_1,N_2)$, the wall-crossing formula of $k$-vortex partition function is equivalent to the level correspondence \cite{DongWen2022}, which is the relation between the $K$-theoretic $I$-functions with level structure for two Grassmannians.
-We will study the level correspondence of the $K$-theoretic $I$-functions for manifolds realized as the moduli space of the Higgs branch vacua by using the wall-crossing formula \cite{YoshidaToAppear}.
+It would be interesting to give a characterization of the wall-crossing phenomenon studied in \cite{Hwang:2017kmk} in terms of transformation formulas for hypergeometric series. \\ \\ \underline{Level correspondence of $K$-theoretic $I$-functions} \\ It has been shown \cite{Ueda:2019qhg} that a supersymmetric index on $S^1 \times_q S^2$ factorizes into a pair of $K$-theoretic $I$-functions with level structure introduced in \cite{ruan2019level} of the Higgs branch vacua of a 3d theory, namely a Grassmann manifold.
+From the factorization into the vortex partition functions \eqref{eq:partition1}, the $K$-theoretic vortex partition function is closely related to the $K$-theoretic $I$-function.
+As mentioned in this article, since the wall-crossing formula of the vortex partition function is equivalent to the relation between the vortex partition functions in a Seiberg dual pair, it is expected that the wall-crossing formula gives a relation between $K$-theoretic $I$-functions for the Higgs branch vacua of a 3d Seiberg dual pair.
+In fact, when the moduli spaces of the vacua of a 3d Seiberg dual pair are two Grassmannians $\mathrm{Gr}(N_1,N_2)$ and $\mathrm{Gr}(N_2-N_1,N_2)$, the wall-crossing formula of the $k$-vortex partition function is equivalent to the level correspondence \cite{DongWen2022}, which is the relation between the $K$-theoretic $I$-functions with level structure for the two Grassmannians.
+We plan to study the level correspondence of the $K$-theoretic $I$-functions for manifolds realized as moduli spaces of Higgs branch vacua by using the wall-crossing formula .